smlsvnssn/ouml/README.md

 Converts string to Rövarspråket.

-<a name="oumlbservable"></a>

 ## Öbservable

 öbservable is loosely based on how vue.js handles reactivity, but it is much simpler, and, truthfully, not as good 🤪.
 It is, however, shockingly small, 1Kb minified.

 ### Usage

-öbservable uses `Proxy` objects to intercept changes to observable values, and in doing so detects for exemple direct array manipulation.
+öbservable uses `Proxy` to intercept changes to observable values, and in doing so detects for exemple direct array manipulation.
-Use like so (If possible, don't keep a reference to the original object, to avoid confusion):
+Use like so:

 ```
+import { observable, isObservable, observe } from "ouml/öbservable";

 const obs = observable(['a', 'b', 'c']);
 const lengthObserver = observe(
 	() => obs.length,